AbdallaAlhag/Blogger/README.md

     ✅ Check out authorID in form for create blog post ✅ Fix post format html bug from TinyMCE editor
-    ✅ Fix image upload bug, saved it from my server: http://localhost:3000/uploads/ Probably change that later
+    ✅ Fix image upload bug, saved it from my server: http://localhost:3000/uploads/ Probably change that later ❌ Allow users to edit their own posts
+    ❌ work on publishing features
+    ❌ Add animation to artciles like slide in
+    ❌ Add tags?

 # Monorepop set up: